endurantgames/cosmiclegends/src/classes/mage.md

     for each Word whose first letter matches the first letter of another Word in the Stunt or Combo.

+Familiar Familiaris

+:   *Prerequisite: You can't have another __Pet__ Ability.*

+    You have an unusually intelligent pet or animal companion that accompanies you on your magical adventures.

+    This animal partner has three Core Power Words -- one chosen from the Totem Class's Totem Nature Power Words List, representing the animal form of the Familiar -- and two others from the Totem Class's Personal Power Words List, the Mage Class's Personal Power Words List, or the Divine Class's Personal Power Words List.
+You can use each of these Core Power Words for free, once per Hero Phase.

+    Whenever you can pick a new Personal Power Word, you can instead choose a new Core Power Word for your familiar, from the Totem Class's, Mage Class's, or
+    Divine Class's Personal Power Words list.

+    Your familiar's Health and Might are equal to the Volume.
+    Choose one Skill possessed by your familiar and a Fighting Style.
+You can use that skill or Fighting Style whenever your Familiar is present.

+    During any Hero Phase, either your hero can make a move or your familar can make a move -- not both.

+    If your Familiar is ever killed, they return to life at the end of the next Crisis Countdown, and join you as soon as they can.

+    This is a *Pet* Ability.

 Mists of Misdirection

 :   Your magicks can cloud the minds of mortals.
 Add 2 dice when you use